 Valuing credit card rewards is a tricky game, especially if you have miles or points instead of cash back.

 “Reward points don’t have any intrinsic value by themselves,” says Jason Steele, a travel and credit card expert.
 “They’re only worth as much as what you can redeem them for.”

 If you’ve been redeeming your credit card rewards in any of these ways, however, you could be leaving money on the table.
 Keep reading to learn about the worst ways you can redeem those rewards.

 Take, for example, the Capital One Venture Rewards Credit Card.
 The base value when redeeming your miles for travel is 1 cent apiece, and you may be able to get more than that by transferring your rewards to one of the bank’s airline partners.

-If, however, you use your miles to get a statement credit or paper check, you’ll get just half a cent per mile.
+If, however, you use your miles to get a statement credit or paper check, you’ll get just 0.5 cents per mile.

 The Chase Ultimate Rewards program is an exception to the rule, giving you 1 cent per point if you redeem for cash back.
 But if you have one of the program’s travel credit cards – either Chase Sapphire Preferred Card or Chase Sapphire Reserve card – you can get 1.25 or even 1.5 cents per point when you redeem for travel through Chase, or potentially even more by transferring your rewards to a partner hotel or airline program.